Kevin-ZhangClutchit/Leetcode_pratice/Notes.md

 ##### #94 #144 #145

 tree traversal.
 Not too much to say about algorithm.
 Pay attention to the implementation of passing reference.

+#### Day11

+##### #102
+Example of BFS in VE281 courses.
+This problem requires one extra requirements of identify which nodes in which level.
+A trivial idea is to record the size of the queue (the number of nodes after pushing all the children nodes in the previous level)

+##### #104
+Recursion.
+Basic binary tree recursion problem.
+Write a helper to update the depth.

+##### #101
+Recursion.

+Return condition: root node is null pointer. || left node and right node is null pointer.

+Repeated steps:
+        Judge following situation:
+        1. whether the nodes existence are symmetric
+        2. whether the two nodes' value are equivalent
+        3. whether the LL(left nodes in the left subtree) and RR nodes are symmetric
+        4. whether the LR and RL nodes are symmetric